Every application, environment, or system requires some level of configuration. Configuration formats, such as the

 - Portability with certain types may not exist due to a lack of features across all languages.

-- Due to the declarative nature of YAML, debugging is difficult.
-Breakpoints and similar functionality does not exist.
+- Breakpoints and similar functionality do not exist.

 The only specific configuration language listed, HCL is not intended to replace languages such as YAML or JSON.
 HCL is a tool-specific language intended for use with the Terraform toolset.
 HCL looks visually similar to JSON, with unique data structures added.

 Are other toolsets and languages able to use HCL?
 Parsers exist for other languages such as Go, Java, and Python.
-In that context, it is possible to use HCL as a configuration language.
+In that context, it's possible to use HCL as a configuration language.
 These parsers are typically not native packages.

 - Using Terraform is far easier when using HCL.